 How Can I Get a Forbearance on my Mortgage?

 Your first step is to call your lender and look over your options.
 While lenders and bankers have a reputation as number-driven bureaucrats, they’re real people and understand that thousands of homeowners have been put in danger of losing their homes due to the coronavirus pandemic.
+They aren’t going to kick you to the curb if you’ve missed a mortgage payment, but they must know your situation which can’t happen unless you call to discuss your options.

 The CARES Act and Forbearance